The difference between murder and culpable homicide in Singapore

 - cause the death with the intention of causing bodily injury, and that bodily injury is objectively determined to be sufficient in the ordinary course of nature to cause death.

 - cause the death knowing that what you are doing is so imminently dangerous that it must in all probability cause death.

-If any of the above are fulfilled, then murder has been committed, except when it also fulfills the requirements below (also known as the special defences) (again heavily summarised)
+If any of the above limbs are fulfilled, then murder has been committed, except where one of the special defences also apply:

 - when there was provocation

 - when offender had the right of private defence, but exceeded it